Running vacuum in Brans-Dicke theory: a possible cure for the $\sigma_8$ and $H_0$ tensions: Introduction

 It has been known for quite some time in the literature that the RVM-type of cosmological models can help in improving the overall fit to the cosmological observations and also in smoothing out these tensions as compared to the $\CC$CDM.
 Within the GR-RVM (viz. running vacuum in GR) it was investigated for instance in \cite{SolaPeracaula:2021gxi,Sola:2017znb,Gomez-Valent:2017idt,Gomez-Valent:2018nib,Sola:2016ecz,Sola:2015wwa,sola2017first,Sola:2017jbl}, see \cite{SolaPeracaula:2022mlg,SolaPeracaula:2018xsi} for a summary.
 When we move to BD theory with a cosmological constant, i.e. the BD-$\CC$CDM, the model turns out to mimic the RVM and improves the fits as well\,\cite{Sola:2021txs,SolaPeracaula:2020vpg,SolaPeracaula:2019zsl}.
 It is therefore natural to keep on exploring the RVM framework and perform the next step.
 Thus, in the present paper we address for the first time the running vacuum in the BD context, i.e. the BD-RVM scenario, and check if further improvement (relieving) of the tensions can be attained as compared to the BD-$\CC$CDM.
 We find indeed a significant improvement of the current status of the mentioned tensions.

 The paper is organized as follows.
 In Sec. \ref{sec:cosmological_equations}, we present the models and the corresponding field equations within the context of Brans \& Dicke theory.
 Section \ref{sec:effective_EoS} is devoted to discuss the effective equation of state (EoS) of the extended BD models.
 Being the large scale structure (LSS) growing data indispensable for a proper discussion of the $\sigma_8$ tension, in Sec. \ref{sec:structure_formation} we describe our treatment of the matter perturbations.
-In Section \ref{sec:Data_and_methodology} we enumerate and briefly describe the different sources of observational data used in this paper and the method employed to constraint the free parameters of the models.
+In Section \ref{sec:Data_and_methodology} we enumerate and briefly describe the different sources of observational data used in this paper and the method employed to constrain the free parameters of the models.
 At the same time we define the three datasets that will be used throughout our comparative model analysis.
 The results are discussed in detail in Section \ref{sec:discussion}.
-Finally, in Section \ref{sec:conclusions} we summarize our findings and present the main conclusions of this work.
+In Section \ref{sec:conclusions} we summarize our findings and present the main conclusions of this work.
+For completeness, in the appendix we summarize the numerical results for the case when we include the polarization data in the CMB analysis.